QOGE/STELASER/README.md

 ### 3.1.
 Permanent Locked Stake (Quantum-Hardened Consensus)

-STELASER secures 50% of its premined supply as permanently locked Proof-of-Stake (PoS), using keys that are never exposed through transactions.
+STELASER secures a part of its supply as permanently locked Proof-of-Stake (PoS), using keys that are never exposed through transactions.
 These coins:

 - Participate in consensus without signature exposure.
 - Are immune to quantum key recovery.